Rizal Shrine (Calamba): Features

 Built in 1997, a gallery, library, audio-visual room and shop of Rizal memorabilia reside adjacent to the shrine.
 The shrine has a large lawn with a replica of the nipa hut and a statue depicting young Rizal with his dog.
 The statue was constructed in 1996 by Dudley Diaz for the centennial celebration commemorating Rizal's death.
-The remains of Rizal's parents, Francisco Rizal Mercado and Teodora Alonso Realonda, are also located in the shrine.
+The remains of Rizal's parents, Francisco Rizal Mercado and Teodora Alonso Realonda, are also interred in the shrine.